 National Freeway No. 1 Widening Project from Wugu to Zhongli

-CECI was commissioned to carry out design and construction supervision services for the northern and middle segments of the project stretching from Wugu District in New Taipei City to Zhongli District in Taoyuan having a continuous length of 28 kilometers and undertook a design emphasizing speed, value and innovation without sacrificing quality and safety.
+CECI carried out design and construction supervision services for the northern and middle segments of the project having a continuous length of 28 kilometers and undertook a design emphasizing speed, value and innovation without sacrificing quality and safety.
 Chief among these design solutions were.

 Adopting environmentally protective measures including tree transplantation, non-disturbance zones, preservation of habitats, animal escape ways, bat nests, etc.